 Nasu area is known for the beautiful seasonal flowers such as spring azaleas and autumn gentians.
 The vast sunflower field in Roadside station “forest, Kuroiso of Meiji” in Nasushiobara City neighboring Nasu-machi is a definite can’t-miss in summertime.

 Tochigi is the world’s famous venue for cycling races.
 The annual “Japan Cup Cycle Road Race” held in October in Utsunomiya City is the only Asian one-day race which ranks in the top category of Union Cycliste Internationale (UCI).
-In 2016, the main race will be taking place on October 23rd following the special race called “Criterium” held on 22nd by world’s leading racers biking through the central part of Utsunomiya City.
+The main race will be taking place, following the special race called “Criterium” by world’s leading racers biking through the central part of Utsunomiya City.
 You can witness the star racers’ spectacularly exciting race in the city.

 Stunning view of sanctuary-like giant space underground!